approach0/docs/src/usage.md

 * A mixed-query searcher which handles both math-expression and term queries, located at `search/run/test-search.out`

-For example, to run mixed-query searcher with a test query "function" and TeX "\\(f(x) = x^2 + 1\\)" on index `../indexer/tmp`, issue:
+Given mixed-query searcher as an example, to run mixed-query searcher with a test query "function" and TeX "\\(f(x) = x^2 + 1\\)" on index `../indexer/tmp`, issue: